hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Starting the game
 Roll a D6 to see who has the first turn.
 Play then proceeds clockwise.
 ##### Ending the game
-Each warband must calculate its rout threshold (for example, a warband of 12 has a threshold of 3.).
-In order to win the scenario a warband must move this number of Warriors off of either of the opposite table edge from the exit they deployed in.
-In three player games players may choose.
+Each warband must calculate the threshold that would cause it to require rout tests at the start of each turn (for example, a warband of 12 has a threshold of 3.).
+In order to win the scenario a warband must move this number of Warriors off of any table edge other than the one they deployed on.

-This makes Formal Alliances with your adjacent neighbour particularly valuable.
 ##### Experience
-**+1 Escaping:** Any Hero that escapes off of an opposing board edge gains +1 Experience.
+**+1 Escaping:** Any Hero that escapes off an opposing board edge gains +1 Experience.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Chance Encounter
 </div>

-_Both warbands have completed their daily search of the ruins and are on their way back to their encampment when they run into each other.
-Neither side was expecting a fight, and the warband that reacts the quickest has the advantage._
+_The warbands involved have completed their daily search of the ruins and are on their way back to their encampment when they run into each other.
+None of the sides involved were expecting a fight, and the warband that reacts the quickest has the advantage._
 ##### Terrain
 The city is set up as normal with no special additional criteria.
 ##### Special rules
-Each warband is carrying D3 shards of wyrdstone at the beginning of the battle, plus 1 for each additional warband beyond the second.
+Each warband is carrying D3 shards of wyrdstone at the beginning of the battle, plus 1 for each additional participating warband beyond the second.
 Mark down the number each warband has.
 ##### Set-Up
-Both players roll a D6 to see who deploys first.
-Whoever rolls highest sets up first, within 8" of the table edge of their choice.
-Their opponent then sets up within 8" of the opposite edge.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.

 ##### Starting the game